2023-IDATA2304-G14/Semester-Project/protocol.md

 ## The architecture

+[//]: # (TODO: remove the following text)
 TODO - show the general architecture of your network.
 Which part is a server?
 Who are clients?
 Do you have one or several servers?
 Perhaps include a picture here.

+Each greenhouse is its own server, and each control panel is its own client.
+The control panel can connect to any greenhouse server, the greenhouse server supports having multiple clients connected at the same time.
+A client can send commands to the server and the server will automatically update all connected clients.
+If a client disconnects, the server will continue to run and wait for new clients to connect.
+One instance of the greenhouse application can only run one server, but the user could run multiple instances of the application if they have a use for multiple greenhouses.

 ## The flow of information and events